skseth/family/README.md

 # TODOS

-* config using nconf
+* config using nconf - done
-* express for web server
+* express for web server - done
+* ava for unit tests - done
-* separate db model
+* separate db model using mongoose
+* robust mongoose connection management
 * passport
 * winston for logging
 * semi-standard for linting?
-* ava for unit tests
+* circuit-breaker using (some library)
+* health check
+* db timeout